yfbsei/discord-self-AI-bot/README.md

 - Responds to all direct messages in monitored channels
 - Responds to replies directed at the bot
 - Ignores replies to other users to prevent conversation interference
+- Maintains conversation memory across all interactions

 **🔴 OFF Mode:**
 - Only responds when explicitly mentioned (@username)
 - Only responds to direct replies to the bot's messages
+- Still maintains conversation memory for when it does respond
 - Minimal interference with normal chat flow

 ### Multi-Channel Configuration